camilodoa/deig/text/camilo-notes.md

 images at the same time.
 For our purposes, this won't work.
 We need a discriminator that is already trained by evolution time.
 Otherwise, our evolutionary algorithm may terminate early because our fitness function / discriminator isn't finely tuned yet.
 It is also difficult to train a discriminator on just a set of real images, because it might learn an incorrect behavior (e.g. all images are real!).
 This is why I'm thinking we should use a pre-trained discriminator.
+However, we could also use a classifier, and use the mse of the predicted output.

 Some research has been conducted on addressing a similar problem: generating images from limited data.
 In the